nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/Grid-Reference-PDF/README.md

-Hong Kong Hiking Trails - Trail Markers database (not too useful for most hikers)
+Hong Kong Hiking Trails - Trail Markers database (not too useful for most hikers, may be useful for search and rescue)

 In the PDF, the title "Distance Posts" is misleading.
 It has nothing to do with distance.
 It should be titled "Truncated MGRS Coordinates with ambigious grid zone `GZD`".